danielhams/mad-java/README.md

 9. You can now add (for example) a sound file player component to the rack, and wire its output to the output in the master IO at the top.
 Don't forget to wire up the outputs inside the Jack manager you are using too (e.g. QJackctl).

+10. A couple of example racks can be found in:
+    1PROJECTS/COMPONENTDESIGNER/component-designer/userpatches

+    And example sub-racks in:
+    1PROJECTS/COMPONENTDESIGNER/component-designer/usersubpatches

-10. Further tweaking - you can also add the following switches:
+11. Further tweaking - you can also add the following switches:

     | switch    | description                                                                             |
     |-----------|-----------------------------------------------------------------------------------------|